dos-group/bitflow-coordinator/Implementation/README.md

     }
 ```

-The corresponding EJB inside the mgmt-module then looks like this:
+The corresponding EJB inside the mgmt-module then should be defnied like this:

 ```java
 @Stateless